A lot of tropes have origins way back when media was still forming; this is one of them.

 Dukes in P. G. Wodehouse's work tend to be people you have to be on your guard against; the overbearing Duke of Dunstable from the Blandings stories is a good example.

 Duke Felmet from Terry Pratchett's Wyrd Sisters is the murderer of King Verence I and scarily insane.
-Although compared to his Duchess he is warm and fuzzy.
+But compared to his Duchess, he is warm and fuzzy.

 The Duchess from the Torchwood radio play Golden Age.
 Whimsical and old-fashioned, so much so that she was ready to kill thousands to keep things the way they were in 1924, having taken the end of the British empire and India's independence very, very badly.